Documents Shed Light On Decision To Add Census Citizenship Question

 Neither Kobach nor Bannon have responded to NPR's requests for comment about this email.
 A Commerce Department spokesperson would not provide any details about the phone call between Kobach and Ross.
 "The Kobach email is one out of over 500 pages of stakeholder records produced in the administrative record," the spokesperson wrote in an email.
 "The notion that Secretary Ross decided to reinstate the citizenship question in response to a single email is clearly disproved by the robust administrative record."

-Kobach told Ross including 'aliens' in census numbers for congressional reapportionment is a 'problem'
+Kobach told Ross including "aliens" in census numbers for congressional reapportionment is a "problem"

 In another July 2017 email, Kobach wrote to Ross that he was concerned that "aliens who do not actually 'reside' in the United States are still counted" in census numbers used to determine how many congressional seats each state gets.